 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-The INTREPID II system is integrated with an improved version of the previous Trade-marks Executive Information System (EIS).
-The EIS system now permits more detailed and comprehensive tracking and monitoring of trade-mark processes.
-The EIS system provides daily information on production volumes and turn-around-times for trade-mark processes.
+The INTREPID II system is integrated with an improved version of the previous Trade?marks Executive Information System (EIS).
+The EIS system permits detailed and comprehensive tracking and monitoring of trade?mark processes.
+The EIS system provides daily information on production volumes and turn?around?times for trade?mark processes.
 The EIS system has recently been upgraded to an Intranet version to allow broader access to reports within the Office.

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used

-The INTREPID II system is a client/server system with the client component developed with Centura 2000 (formerly Gupta), and the UNIX (HP-UX) server using an ORACLE v8 database.
+The INTREPID II system is a client/server system with the client component developed with Gupta SQLWindows 2005 v 4.0.0, and the UNIX (HP-UX) server using an ORACLE v9 database.
 Novell file servers are used for electronic mail and for sharing common files during development.
 A NFS disk area on the main server is used to hold the design images.
 This allows client workstations to access the designs within the client interface, while storing all design images under the control of the main server.

 · HP 9000 series model L-1000